 In Easton, local residents who live on Colston Road have been campaigning for the name to be changed since well before the Black Lives Matter protests of 2020 that brought this issue to global attention, just like others in the City.
 These campaigns have been somewhat unsuccessful – what does this mean for those who live on the street?
 At community level, what effect has this had and what action can be taken now?

-The consultation will work towards an artistic visual response on the street- this could be a mural, a plaque or something else and will be co-designed with residents.
+The consultation works towards an artistic visual response on the street- this could be a mural, a plaque or something else and will be co-designed with residents.
 The work, and indeed the conversation itself will aim to encapsulate the residents’ diversity of thoughts and opinions, allowing them to take ownership and for everyone’s voice to be heard.
-It is important that we engage a diverse and representative mix of the community in this conversation – and so we are initially focusing on ensuring we hear from members of the black community and balance both residents who have lived here for generations, as well as more recent
+It is important that we engage a diverse and representative mix of the community in this conversation – and so we are initially focusing on ensuring we hear from members of the black community and balance both residents who have lived here for generations, as well as more recent.

-We’ll be talking to residents face to face on the doorstep and at very local events; online in meets, workshops and via social platforms.
+We’ve been talking to residents face to face on the doorstep and at very local events; online in meets, workshops and via social platforms.
 If you read this and know someone on Colston Road BS5 please let them know.